swiftlang/swift-evolution/proposals/0000-copying-to-unsafe-mutable-pointer-with-unsafe-pointer-source.md

 ```

 These casts are unnecessary visual noise as non-destructively copying from an `UnsafePointer` source is perfectly safe.
-Furthermore, these casts are a source of confusion and increased cognitive load on a reader of code since any case of an `UnsafePointer` to its mutable variant is likely to throw up a red flag at first.
+Furthermore, these casts are a source of confusion and increased cognitive load on a reader since any such cast is likely to throw up a red flag at first.

 ## Proposed solution